nusretmemic/weather-app/README.md

 ## 📝 API Reference

-All endpoints are prefixed with `/api` if served via combined server, or root if standalone.

 | Method | Endpoint                  | Description                                 |
 | ------ | ------------------------- | ------------------------------------------- |
 | GET    | `/widgets`                | List all widgets with live weather          |